agarie/measurable/README.md

 - Tanimoto distance
 - Haversine distance
 - Minkowski (Cityblock or Manhattan) distance

-These still need to be implemented:

 - Chebyshev distance
 - Hamming distance

+These still need to be implemented:

 - Correlation distance
 - Chi-square distance
 - Kullback-Leibler divergence
 - Jensen-Shannon divergence
 - Mahalanobis distance
 - Squared Mahalanobis distance

+I plan to update the specs to reflect that each method is (or isn't) a mathematical metric, but I want to finish implementing them first.
+Any help is appreciated! :)

 ## How to use